-Make sure to bring your photography prints for immediate sale, along with business cards and flyers to hand out to people who are interested in your artwork.
+Make sure to bring your limited edition prints, fine art and other photography prints for immediate sale, along with business cards and flyers to hand out to people who are interested in your artwork.
 This is a good opportunity to collect email addresses, so consider offering a raffle or contest of some kind.
 Invite people to sign up for a chance to win one of your prints.

 Use Email Marketing Campaigns